Lrc-1109/MMR-DETR/README.md

 # MMR-DETR
 The implementation code for MMR-DETR.
-The .pth file contains the main training weights.
+The results file contains model best and last weights.

 # Datasets
 This is the code base for a paper submitted to IEEE TIM.
 This paper presents a novel road damage detection model based on improved RT-DETR, implemented on three publicly available datasets for experiments.